 Wi-Fi controlled plugs are among the best ways to make your property smart without causing any permanent changes at all.
 They are cheap, very easy to set up and use, and can of course be taken with you when you move out.

 Simply plug your device into the smart plug, then fit that to a wall outlet and switch it on.
 Once connected to your Wi-Fi network (and to the Alexa or Google Home app, if you like), the plug can be controlled by voice, an app, or be left to operate on a timer.
-At its simplest, smart plug let you control when lamps and other devices switch on and off, but get yourself acquainted with If This, Then That (IFTTT) and there are many possibilities available to you.
+At its simplest, a smart plug lets you switch whatever is attached on or off, but get yourself acquainted with If This, Then That (IFTTT) and there are many possibilities available to you.

-You could create an IFTTT applet which switches on a smart plug connected to a fan or air purifier when an air quality monitor like the Awair or Foobot detects a change in dust levels.
+You could create an IFTTT applet which switches on a smart plug connected to a fan or air purifier when an air quality monitor like the Awair detects an increase in dust or harmful toxin levels.
 Or an applet could be designed to switch off a smart plug connected to your home cinema system when you go out.

 Entertainment: Audio and video

-Fit a Google Chromecast to a spare HDMI port of your TV and summon up content from Netflix, YouTube, Spotify and more by speaking to Google Assistant.
-In some cases, telling Assistant to switch the TV on and off will also work, which is a nice bonus and could save you on buying a smart plug.
+Fit a Google Chromecast to a spare HDMI port of your TV and summon up content from Netflix, YouTube, Spotify and more by speaking to Google Assistant, for example.
+In some cases, telling Assistant to switch the TV on and off will also work, which is a nice bonus and could save you from buying a smart plug.

-If you already have an audio system then you can make it smart by attaching a $50 Amazon Echo Dot to its 3.5mm auxiliary input, or hooking up a Google Home Mini over its newly-activated Bluetooth connection.
+If you already have an audio system then you can make it smart by attaching a $50 Amazon Echo Dot to its 3.5mm auxiliary input, or hooking up a Nest Mini over its Bluetooth connection.
 If you don't have speakers already, then buy either the Google Home or Amazon Echo smart speaker, or invest in a house-wide Sonos system if you've got the cash.

 Either for security or keeping an eye on a pet or baby, wireless cameras from companies like Google-owned Nest only need a wall socket and a Wi-Fi network.
-Renters won't be able to fit cameras to the walls without permission, but devices like the Nest Cam IQ, Netatmo Welcome and Nokia Home look sleek enough to fit in on any shelf in the home.
+Renters won't be able to fit cameras to the walls without permission, but devices like the Nest Cam IQ, Arlo Q and Wyze Cam look sleek enough to fit in on any shelf in the home.

 A word of warning though; if you share your home with others - even friends - consider their privacy before setting up a security camera, especially if it can see anything more than a tight shot of the front door.
 Living with others also means you might get a lot of false positives due to these cameras having facial recognition; they will alert you when they see someone unfamiliar, which could often just be a housemate's friend or partner.